What are the rights of residence of economically inactive UK nationals who live in France on a low income?

 As these tests are going to become more significant over the next few years, just what do they mean?

-European law does not allow Member States the right to fix the amount of resources they consider sufficient, but must take into account the 'personal situation' of the person concerned.
+European law does not allow Member States the right to fix the amount of resources they consider sufficient, but must take into account the circumstances of the household.

 As the European Commission points out, "Member States may not set, directly or indirectly, the amount of resources they consider sufficient and below which the right of residence may automatically be refused.
 National authorities must take into account the personal situation of the person concerned."